 Unlike the grandfathering phase of formation for liturgical ministers, the online/offline learning will not begin for catechists until a face-to-face session is complete.
 There are several options to attend face-to-face formation.

-After the face-to-face formation session, you will receive log in instructions for LEAD, the online learning portal of The Leadership Institute.
+After the face-to-face formation session - and after February 1, 2020 - you will receive log in instructions for the online learning portal of The Leadership Institute.
 If you choose to complete formation offline, you will be given a workbook at the end of the face-to-face formation session.

 Deadline for completion: June 1, 2020